insper-education/active-handout-plugins-js/plugins-js/README.md

 Create and edit your files in the `src` folder.
 Then, run the following command from the `plugins-js` directory to compile and export the bundle to `content/js`:

-    $ npm run build
+    $ npm run dev

+**Important:**

-**Important:** when you create a new file, import it on `plugin-bundle.js` so it gets exported correctly.
+1. when you create a new file, import it on `plugin-bundle.js` so it gets exported correctly.
+2. before creating a commit, run `npm run build` to generate a production bundle.
+3. do not add `plugin-bundle.js.map`